Relativistic Lee Model and its Resolvent Analysis: Introduction

-Due to the effective nature of quantum field theory, it is expected that some parameters are to be redefined, if we do not have a natural cut-off in the theory we need to push the unknown cut-off to infinity, more often than not, this leads to fine tuning of the "bare parameters".
-It is essential to verify that the resulting theory indeed makes sense after the removal of all divergences.
-Up to the present time this has not been possible in realistic theories, despite heroic efforts by many people (the existing literature is huge, one possible starting point could be the classic work by Glimm and Jaffe \cite{glimm-jaffe}).
-Our work is a modest attempt in this direction for a very simple model in which there is some hope to disentangle all mathematical complications.
+Due to the effective nature of Quantum Field Theory, one expects divergences that must be removed by redefinition of some finite number of parameters.
+It is essential to verify that the resulting theory, after the removal of all divergences, is mathematically meaningful.
+Up to the present time, this has not been possible in realistic theories, despite the efforts of many people - one possible starting point could be the work of Glimm and Jaffe \cite{glimm-jaffe}.
+Our work is a modest attempt in this direction for a very simple model.
+Although the discussion is highly technical from a theoretical physics perspective, not complete mathematical rigor is aimed since the purpose is rather to establish the essential ideas.

-From the perspective of a pure mathematician our presentation may not be deemed rigorous, we are not trying to justify all the manipulations, we justify essential ideas as much as we can.
-On the other hand, a typical theoretical physicist may find the presentation too technical.
-Nevertheless, we think it is essential to introduce these ideas in the recent period of quantum field theory.
-At present quantum field theory is full of exciting ideas and techniques derived from special models.
-We do have the main ideas and basic constructions in this vast subject, especially from a perturbation point of view.
-However, it is hard to give a rigorous basis in a perturbative formalism since most of the expansions are meant to be asymptotic.
-Therefore, it is important to find special models for which a nonperturbative method works.